FlagAI-Open/Aquila2/README.md

 ### <img src="assets/baai.png" width="20"/> ModelHub

-You can now utilize the AquilaChat2-7B model for inference as follows:
+You can now use the AquilaChat2-7B model for inference as follows:

 ```python
 from flagai.auto_model.auto_loader import AutoLoader